Can you blame dozing at work on allergies?

-Life's Little Mysteries answers fascinating questions about the world around you and the stuff in it, from things in the news and on your mind to crazy questions you didn't even know you had.
+Life's Little Mysteries answers fascinating questions about the world around you and the stuff in it, including wild questions you didn't even know you had.

 And check out our "Life's Little Mysteries" podcast, where we answer questions about mysteries big and small — about ancient civilizations; our planet and solar system; the plants and animals that live alongside us; our bodies and how they work; and more.
 Listen in on Apple podcasts, Spotify and Audioboom.

 Some people can sit outside all summer long and not suffer from mosquito bites.
 Others turn into an itchy mess despite bathing in DEET and never leaving the purple glow of the bug zapper.
 What gives?